v002/v002-String-Tools/README.md

 * Pronouns
 * Particles

-####String Markov Generator - Generate new Strings from input strings and keywords.
+####String Markov Generator
+Generate new Strings from input strings and keywords.

+#### String Trim
+Trim character sets from strings

+#### String Replace Structure
+Replace sets of sub strings within a string from a string of structures... yeah.